-Our market research confirms that XF-73's target product profile is very attractive to hospital infection experts.
+We believe that XF-73, our lead drug candidate, has a target product profile that is very attractive to hospital infection experts.
 There are many millions of hospital operations in the US alone where a new drug is needed to help prevent infections.
+There have also been several independent papers published in 2019 from experts in the US, Europe and Asia that support the clinical need for XF-73 and the market potential of such a preventative approach.

 The Board is committed to progressing the Destiny Pharma pipeline with the goal of delivering better drug treatments for patients and creating significant value for shareholders.
-The company is part of a network of biotech and pharma companies working in this sector and will continue to consider partnerships and licensing opportunities where appropriate.
+The company will also continue to consider partnerships and licensing opportunities where appropriate.

-Destiny Pharma plans to generate income and shareholder value by the clinical development and commercial exploitation of its proprietary, highly innovative anti-bacterial drug platform; the XF drug series.
+Destiny Pharma plans to generate income and shareholder value from the clinical development and commercial exploitation of its proprietary, highly innovative anti-bacterial drug platform; the XF drug series.
 The XF drug platform is being developed to prevent and treat existing and emerging superbug infections within and outside of hospitals.
-Our lead asset XF-73 is entering Phase 2 trials and if the results are positive Destiny Pharma will have a novel drug candidate in a significant market that is ready to move into Phase 3 clinical trials in US.
+Our lead asset, XF-73, is in Phase 2b trials and if the results are positive in 2020 Destiny Pharma will have a novel drug candidate targeted at a significant market and ready for Phase 3 clinical trials.